 Venue: Committee Room A, Wellington House, 40-50 Wellington Street, Leeds

 Note: There will be no agenda or papers for this informal briefing.
-Richard George will present the findings of his work on rail industry performance to members.
+Richard George (independent railway industry expert) will present the findings of his work on rail industry performance to members.

 Combined Authority Member Briefing with Richard George

 Richard George (RG) was introduced to the meeting and welcomed the fact that the meeting was held in public.
 He outlined his role as an honest broker to identify the problems effecting rail in the North of England, particularly in relation to the disruption caused by the May 2018 timetable changes.
 RG outlined some of the preliminary findings of his report which included:

 · RG discussed the way in which capacity issues can affect the resilience and efficiency of the system.